Mutka19/Movie-Discovery/README.md

  I had a hard time figuring out how to get the review objects to work in the postgresql.
 However once I figured that out, things went swimmingly.
  #### 4
  I ended up spending a lot of time troubleshooting deployment.
 I found it difficult to fix since my issue was with my database url.
 I had mistakenly added an extra 's' to postgress and since the fly.io secrets are only viewaable as digests I couldn't tell it was misspelled.
 After a while I tried reseting my secrets and it worked.
 It was frustrating after spedning so much time looking for errors elsewhere but I was relieved to  have finished on time
+ ##### 5
+ I also decided not to have my page locked by a login.
+Which was a little different than what was on the assignment directions.
+However I did restrict the users access so that they could not leave reviews on the site until they logged in.
+They are only able to look at the movies using the search bar until they sign up and log in.

  ### Known problems/Possible improvements
  #### Problem